ionos-cloud/terraform-provider-ionoscloud/docs/index.md

 export IONOS_TOKEN="token"
 ```

-Also, you can overwrite the api endpoint: `api.ionos.com` via the `--api-url` global flag or via the following environment variable:
+Also, you can overwrite the api endpoint: `api.ionos.com` via the following environment variable:

 ```bash
 export IONOS_API_URL="api-url"